lancastermaster/lancastermaster/README.md

 I’m currently learning the Unreal Engine to build upon my prior education and fill in any blanks that were left after graduation.

-I currently have three Unreal Engine projects here, one of which (Dungeon Delve) I am currently working on.

 My longterm goal for these projects is to learn more with each project, experimenting with new systems and components to eventually create a more complete and professional looking project.

 You can reach me via email at lancastermaster@outlook.com.